dohernandez/form3-service/README.md

 /usr/local/bin/docker
 ```

-There is no other prerequisite needed in order to setup this project for development.
+There aren't any other prerequisites needed to setup this project for development.

 [[table of contents]](#table-of-contents)

-### Getting the source
+### Getting the source code

-Setup the project structure and fetch the repo like so:
+Setup the project structure and fetch the repo as following:

 ```bash
 go get github.com/dohernandez/form3-service